tonyg/script-exchange/README.md

 analyzed the security consequences of doing so*.
 You may compromise a large chunk of your network.

-By default, the plugin is configured with only the Spidermonkey[^spiderversion] Javascript interpreter enabled.
+By default, the plugin is configured with only the Spidermonkey (v1.8.0 or newer; see below) Javascript interpreter enabled.
 Spidermonkey is a reasonably tightly sandboxed environment for client-supplied programs to run in.
 While Python is also supported, the difficulty of securing the Python virtual machine makes